 Recently, a group of African-American, Latino and East Indian truck drivers in Northern and Southern California won a discrimination lawsuit against a local distribution service after years of widespread harassment and discrimination.
 Now, the distributor is required to implement and continue to maintain a policy that addresses discrimination, harassment, and retaliation.

 In addition, they are required to provide anti-discrimination training for its managers and drivers on a yearly basis.
 In addition, the distributor agreed to pay the plaintiffs’ discrimination attorney fees and provide compensation for years of harassment and discrimination.

-If you believe that you have been discriminated against by an employer in Orange County or any other place in California, you may have grounds to file a class action suit in order to address the offensive behavior and be compensated for your ordeal.
+If you believe that you have been discriminated against by an employer in Orange County or any other place in California, you may have grounds to file a lawsuit in order to address the offensive behavior and be compensated for your ordeal.
 In order to do so, you must first file a complaint with California's Department of Fair Employment and Housing (DFEH), or with the Federal Equal Employment Opportunity Commission (EEOC).

 To have a claim against an employer, you need to be able to satisfactorily prove that the employer took adverse action against you based on you being in a protected category, some of which are listed above.
 Examples of adverse actions include, but are not limited to the following:

 - Termination of your employment

 - Demoting, transferring or giving you unfavorable work assignments

 - Refusing to interview you